 As part of the dissemination activities towards the research communities, Platone topics are introduced in academic lecturing and research in the context of the RWTH Aachen University summer schools.
-Due to the COVID-19 pandemic the first of the two summer schools with Platone topics will take place in 2022, the second one in 2023.
+Due to the COVID-19 pandemic the first of the two summer schools - already completely organized - with Platone topics should have taken place in summer 2022, but the travel restrictions caused that no students were about to come.
+The second summer school will take place in summer 2023.
+As the project ends in 2023 unfortunately only one of the two planned summer schools will be organized.